adedomin/independent-study/indep-study.md

 For instance, it doesn't have a dynamic inventory system like Ansible.
 The SSH transport is not as mature as Ansible.
 It depends on private key authentication only.
-It also doesn't work with sudo when a password is required, primarily because of the overhead of a pseudo-tty garbling output.
+It also doesn't work with sudo when a password is required, primarily because of the overhead of a pseudo-TTY garbling output.

 AutomateJS does not provide a handler mechanism like many other tools.
 Because tasks can be executed in a specific order, the mechanism may not be required.